MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-gov-cloud.md

     ![Change SPOEnvironmentType](media/gov-cloud-setting.png)

-5. On the Welcome page, click **Next**.
+5. On the Welcome page, select **Next**.
 Follow the prompts to enter your SharePoint admin username and password to your GCC High or DoD account.
 6. Enter your Windows credentials that provides access to **all** the file shares that contain the content you want to migrate.
 Select **Install**.
-7. Test agent access (optional) or click **Close**.
+7. Test agent access (optional) or select **Close**.
 </br>

 ## Endpoints for Government